csc-training/node-level-optimization/docs/05-memory-optimization.md

     - Cache replacement policy determines which line is evicted
 - *Inclusive* cache: all the lines in the upper-level cache are also in the lower level
 - *Exclusive* cache: lines in the upper-level cache are not in the lower level
-- Cache can be also non-inclusive non-exclusive, *i.e.* line may or not be present in lower-level cache
+- Cache can be also non-inclusive non-exclusive, *i.e.* line may or may not be present in lower-level cache

 # Write policies